 The following Conditions set out within the LDO need to be satisfied.
-Please provide details in the table below.
+Please provide details in thetable below.

 Condition Item Applicant Response Condition 1 The LDO and the terms within it will be active for a period of 15 years following the day of its adoption and will expire following this period.
-The Local Planning Authority (LPA) will review progress with the LDO on the 5th anniversary of its adoption to be able to fully reflect on the continued suitability of the LDO in the light if any changes to planning policy.
-The review will be completed with 28 days of the 5th anniversary and at the end of the review the LPA will determine whether to: a) Retain the LDO as it stands for the remaining 10 years of its life; N/A b) Retain but revise some elements; or c) Revoke and cancel the LDO Development which has commenced under the provisions of the LDO can be completed in the event that the LDO is revoked or revised or expires.
+The Local Planning Authority (LPA) will review progress with the LDO on the 5th anniversary of its adoption to be able to fully reflect on the continued suitability of the LDO in the light of anychanges to planning policy.
+The review will be completed with 28 days of the 5th anniversary and at the end of the review the LPA will determine whether to: a) Retain the LDO as it stands for the remaining 10 years of its life; b) Retain but revise some elements; or c) Revoke and cancel the LDO N/A Development which has commenced under the provisions of the LDO can be completed in the event that the LDO is revoked or revised or expires.
 This is subject to the LPA's confirmation of compliance issued under the Pre-Development process.
-Condition 2 The development permitted by this Order shall not be carried out other than in complete accordance with the criteria and conditions set out within this LDO and the accompanying Design Guide, with the exception of material amendments submitted to and approved in writing by the LPA.
-Condition 3 No development shall commence in relation to a particular part of the site until an Application for Compliance Form for that part of the site has been completed, submitted to and approved by the LPA.
+Condition 2 No development shall commence in relation to a particular part of the site until an Application for Compliance Form for that part of the site has been completed, submitted to and approved by the LPA.
+Condition 3 The development permitted by this Order shall not be carried out other than in complete accordance with the criteria and conditions set out within this LDO and the accompanying Design Guide, with the exception of material amendments submitted to and approved in writing by the LPA.
 Condition 4 No development shall commence on any part of the site until a Notice of Compliance for that part of the site has been issued by the LPA.
 N/A Condition 5 Development shall be carried out in accordance with the information provided and to which the Notice of Compliance has been granted, and to any additional conditions imposed by the LPA forming part of the Notice of Compliance.
 Condition 6 Not less than 14 days prior to the commencement of development on that part of the site an LDO Commencement Notice shall be submitted to the LPA.

-Section 106
+Section 106 Agreement

-The following relevant Planning Obligations set out within the Gravity LDO Section 106 Agreement must be satisfied by the developer as part of the compliance process.
-Please provide details in the table below.
+Planning Obligations set out within the Gravity LDO Section 106 Agreement must be satisfied by the developer as part of the compliance process.
+Details of compliance with the Section 106 Agreement will need to be submitted in support of your application.